AslanOmer/Non_Flown_Flights_by_phpmods_v1/Readme.txt

 				- Edited some functions because v1.0 had some mistakes Version 1.2 (25.02.2014) - Module Updated
 				- Corrected some mistakes on the module's main table.
+Version 1.3 (04.03.2014) - Module Updated
+				- Added rank level check based on the aircraft which is selected on each one schedule.